CSCfi/csc-user-guide/docs/support/tutorials/puhti_quick.md

 # Moving to Puhti from Taito and Sisu

-A quick start guide for Puhti users.
+This is a quick start guide for Puhti users.
 It is assumed that you have previously used CSC cluster resources like Taito/Sisu.
 If not, you can start by looking [here](../../computing/overview.md).

-**Go to [my.csc.fi](https://my.csc.fi) to apply for access to Puhti or view your projects and their project numbers if you already have access.**
+**Go to [my.csc.fi](https://my.csc.fi) to apply for access to Puhti or view your projects and their project numbers if you already have access.** On Puhti, you can also use command `csc-projects`.

 [TOC]

 ## Connecting to Puhti

-Connect using a normal ssh-client:
+Connect via [NoMachine](../../apps/nomachine.md) or using a normal ssh-client:
 ```
 $ ssh <csc_username>@puhti.csc.fi
 ```